gatling/gatling-enterprise-control-plane-deployment/terraform/examples/AWS-private-location/README.md

 ### Location

-This module specifies the location parameters for the control plane.
-It includes the subnet IDs and security group IDs.
+This module specifies the location parameters for the control plane, including the subnet IDs and security group IDs.
+Ensure that your network permits outbound access to the domains listed in this documentation [link](https://docs.gatling.io/reference/install/cloud/private-locations/introduction/#network).

 ```sh
 module "location" {